Believe it or not, motion pictures have been given the treatment of a three-dimensional presentation since the early age of silent cinema.

 $384,298,736

-The film centers on Miles Morales, a teenager who acquires superpowers after being bitten by a radioactive spider.
-As he embraces his new responsibilities as Spider-Man, he soon discovers alternate versions of himself from parallel universes and gets drawn into a thrilling adventure to save the multiverse.
+At its heart, the film follows Miles Morales, a teenager who develops superpowers after being bitten by a radioactive spider.
+As Miles learns to embrace his role as Spider-Man, he encounters alternate Spider-heroes from parallel universes, joining forces with them on a thrilling quest to protect the multiverse.

 ActionAdventureDrama